Texas’ reputation for being tough on crime is clearly seen through the state’s capital punishment laws, incarceration rates, and shaming sanctions.

 - If the alleged assailant shot a firearm from a motor vehicle at a house, building, or motor vehicle with reckless disregard for whether it is occupied and causes serious bodily injury to the victim.

-If you are facing criminal allegations, contact a San Antonio criminal defense lawyer for aggravated assault at Austin Hagee Law Firm, PLLC.
+If you are facing criminal allegations, contact a San Antonio aggravated assault defense attorney at Austin Hagee Law Firm, PLLC.

 Penalties for Aggravated Assault